 "It's a futile gesture that only signals a weakening in the Bush administration's heretofore strong stance against global warming hysteria."

-Heretofore we would know that the moment "Junk Science" published those words, we'd be hearing them in future conversations with our climate change challenged friends, who would spew the exact phrase in their never-ending debates climate change.
+Heretofore, we would know that the moment "Junk Science" published those words "global warming hysteria", we'd be hearing them in future conversations with our climate change challenged friends, who would spew the exact phrase in their tedious argumentation.
 Now, it's not as likely.
 Last April we wrote about "George Will and his ilk" and the relentless climate change denial brigade.
 Now his ilk have less of an effect on our opinions.

-It's not that their forceful naysaying has melted away under the bright lights of the IPCC report.
-Christopher Horner of the CEI, for instance, who in the past found an audience in the Senate for his negative opinions of international climate treaties, is making media rounds publicizing his book, "The Politically Incorrect Guide to Global Warming and Environmentalists".
+Not to say that all the forceful naysaying has simply melted away under the bright lights of the IPCC report.
+Christopher Horner of the Competitive Enterprise Institute (CEI), for instance, who in the past found an audience in the Senate for his negative opinions of international climate treaties, is making media rounds publicizing his book, "The Politically Incorrect Guide to Global Warming and Environmentalists".
 Horner says he never denied climate change, it's just that the climate changes and that's not proof of anything.
 The difference between now and last April, in my opinion, is that these arguments aren't salable to the general population.

-We've long been educated and are now familiar with tobacco's denials of the links between cancer and smoking.
+We've long been educated and are now familiar with tobacco's denials of the links between cancer and smoking and also know that the same denialists have been recruited for the global warming cause.
 We've read the papers, we've seen the oil profits, we've heard the scientists and the bloggers.
 But when, exactly, did the campaign to discredit global warming lose its edge?
 When public opinion got nudged into a downward spiral by the Bush administration's blatant mendacity in Iraq?
 The federal and state bungling of Hurricane Katrina?
 Gore's movie?
 The newspaper editorials?
 The freakish storms and extreme weather events?
 Somewhere along the line communication changed public opinion.

 Communicate but Don't Relax

 While we think we see the tide turning, we're not smug or righteous.
-To Americans, Horner may sound nuts, but both Democrats and Republicans scorn the Green Party.
-In context of a European audience (where the Green Party actually has a place in government) his neo-liberal parry makes more sense.
+To Americans, Horner may sound nuts.
+But in context of a European audience (where the Green Party actually has a place in government) his neo-liberal parry makes more sense.
 In fact, even the Democratic Party of the United States has worked to undermine the already quite small Green Party of the United States.
 The Democrats have blamed the loss of key races on the Green Party, and when one mayoral race in California became quite close three years ago they sent Bill Clinton, Al Gore and a parade of Democrats to campaign for the Democrat candidates to stand up to a viable Green Party contender.
 In Europe, social-democratic governments are foundering economically but the governments that have Green Party representation are also the ones that ratified Kyoto.
 Is Horner trying to appeal to the Democratic Party?
-Europeans?
+Is he trying to link the global warming movement to a marginalized political party?
+To the Europeans?

-The bottom line though, is that even corporations are responding to current climate change.
-Business practice that saves energy and makes environmental sense, coincidentally, profits.
-Given that Horner represents business interests, he's unreasonably fixated on an ideological conservative message -- if not certifiably paranoid about the "Communist threat".
-Nevertheless, he's unyielding and clever in his goal to garner allies for his cause and perhaps too easy to underestimate.
+But even corporations are responding to current climate change.
+Business practices that save energy and makes environmental sense, and business sense.
+Given that Horner represents business interests, he's unreasonably fixated on a outdated and ideological message, if not certifiably paranoid about what he called the "Communist threat".
+Nevertheless, he's unyielding and clever in his goal to garner allies for his cause He's perhaps too easy to underestimate.

 They'll Fix it